CZ-NIC/knot/doc/man_keymgr.rst

 ..............

 **-c**, **--config** *file*
-  Use a textual configuration file to get KASP database location (default is :file:`@config_dir@/knot.conf`).
+  Use a textual configuration file to get the KASP database location.

 **-C**, **--confdb** *directory*
-  Use a binary configuration database directory to get KASP database location (default is :file:`@storage_dir@/confdb`).
+  Use a binary configuration database directory to get the KASP database location.
-  The default configuration database, if exists, has a preference to the default configuration file.

 **-d**, **--dir** *path*
   Use a specified KASP database path to work with.
-Defaults to current working directory (if no configuration is used) or ``KEYMGR_DIR`` environment variable (if set).
-This option also overides **--config** and **--confdb** options.

 **-h**, **--help**
   Print the program help.